JoshOrndorff/recipes/text/3-entrees/manual-seal.md

 ## Combining Instant Seal with Manual Seal

 It is possible to combine the manual seal of the node we built above with the functionality of the [Kitchen Node's](./kitchen-node.md) instant seal to get the best of both worlds.
-We can use the instant seal method to produce blocks and "go forward" in the block number in order to test and trigger different functionality in a live environment, while the normal behavior is to seal a block whenever a new block is imported.
-This configuration may be desirable in some testing environments and resembles the functionality of Ethereum's `ganache-cli`.
+This configuration may be desirable in development and testing environments.
+We can use the normal behavior of instant seal to create blocks any time a transaction is imported into the pool.
+On the other hand we can move forward in block number by instantly sealing empty blocks.
+The functionality may be familiar to developers of Ethereum smart contracts that have used `ganache-cli`.

 ### Implementation

-In the same repository for the manual seal node is a file called `combined_service.rs` which contains modified code of the normal `service.rs` file we just looked at together.
-Modifications are numbered and begin at line 85.
+In the same directory for the manual seal node is a file called `combined_service.rs`.
+This file contains modified code of the `service.rs` file we just looked at in the section above.
+Some modification have been made.
+These modifications are numbered and begin at line 85 in the source.

 ```rust, ignore
 let pool = service.transaction_pool().pool().clone();